TansinTabassum/E-commerce_Automation_Framework/README.md

 # E-commerce Automation Framework

 ## Overview
-This is a *Selenium WebDriver + Pytest automation framework* for automating key functionalities of an E-commerce website.
+This is a Selenium WebDriver + Pytest automation framework for automating key functionalities of an E-commerce website.
-It follows the *Page Object Model (POM)* design pattern and includes features like *reporting, screenshots on failure, and explicit waits*.
+It follows the Page Object Model (POM)* design pattern and includes features like reporting, screenshots on failure, and explicit waits.

 ---